 Extra tip: There are a lot of new 'Buy Now Pay Later' services popping up which could trip you up.
 They often leave you spending more on gifts than you can afford in the long run.
 Be mindful of these services and use your budget as your guide.
 If you’re already in debt, the additional debt from these services may have an impact on your credit score, if you fall behind on repayments.
 This could make obtaining credit more difficult in the future.

-In 2017 alone, Aussies spent about $29 billion in credit cards over Christmas.1
+According to an analysis of data by Finder, Aussies spent about $29 billion in credit cards over Christmas.1

 Tip 3: Make your holiday budget go further